-Subscription plans - Adobe Sign can be used through three different subscriptions plans: 'individual', 'business' and 'enterprise'.
+Subscription plans - Adobe Sign can be used through four different subscriptions plans: 'individual', 'team', 'business' and 'enterprise'.
 Depending on the chosen subscription plan, Adobe Sign offers additional features.
-In particular, the multi-factor authentication is only available for the 'business' and 'enterprise' subscription plans, whereas the use of digital certificate-based electronic signatures is only available for the 'enterprise' subscription plan.
+In particular, support for advanced and qualified electronic signatures is available in each plan, and multi-factor authentication for standard electronic signatures is only available for the 'business' and 'enterprise' subscription plans.